hyperledger-archives/composer/packages/composer-website/jekylldocs/business-network/query.md

 excerpt: Queries are used to return data about the blockchain world-state; for example, you could write a query to return all drivers over a defined age parameter, or all drivers with a specific name.
 ---

-# Querying business network data
+# Querying and filtering business network data

->**Warning**: The status of this feature is experimental.
-You **must** use Hyperledger Composer v0.8 or greater (preferably 'latest') with the {{site.data.conrefs.hlf_full}} v1.0 GA runtime to use queries.
-We welcome feedback and comments while we continue to iteratively add query functionality.
-The API may change, based on the feedback received.

 Queries are used to return data about the blockchain world-state; for example, you could write a query to return all drivers over a specified age, or all drivers with a specific name.
-The composer-rest-server component exposes named queries via the generated REST API.
+The `composer-rest-server` component exposes named queries via the generated REST API.

 Queries are an optional component of a business network definition, written in a single query file (`queries.qry`).

-Note: Queries are supported by the {{site.data.conrefs.hlf_full}} v1.0, embedded and web runtimes.
+Note: Queries are supported by the {{site.data.conrefs.hlf_full}} v1.0 embedded and web runtimes.
 The query support for the embedded and web runtimes currently has limitations and is unstable.
 When using the {{site.data.conrefs.hlf_full}} v1.0 runtime {{site.data.conrefs.hlf_full}} must be configured to use CouchDB persistence.

+Filters are similar to queries, but use the LoopBack filter syntax, and must be sent using the {{site.data.conrefs.composer_full}} REST API.
+Currently, only the `WHERE` LoopBack filter is supported.
+The supported operators within `WHERE` are: **=**, **and**, **or**, **gt**, **gte**, **lt**, **lte**, **between**, **neq**.
+Filters are submitted using a `GET` call against an asset type or participant type, the filter is then supplied as a parameter.
+Filters return the results from the specified class, and will not return results from classes extending the specified class.

 ## Types of Queries

 {{site.data.conrefs.composer_full}} supports two types of queries: named queries and dynamic queries.
 Named queries are specified in the business network definition and are exposed as GET methods by the composer-rest-server component.
 Dynamic queries may be constructed dynamically at runtime within a Transaction Processor function, or from client code.

-## Writing Named Queries
+### Writing Named Queries

 Queries must contain a description and a statement.
 Query descriptions are a string that describe the function of the query.
 Query statements contain the operators and functions that control the query behavior.